BenRydal/igs/README.md

 # Interaction Geography Slicer (IGS)

 Hi there!
 This is a repository for the Interaction Geography Slicer (IGS), an open-source space-time cube system to dynamically visualize movement, conversation, and audio/video data over space and time.
-For more information on the IGS and how to format, collect, or transcribe your data for use in this tool please visit: [Interaction Geography Slicer](https://www.benrydal.com/software/igs)

 IGS Features: